gatsbyjs/gatsby/packages/gatsby-transformer-xml/README.md

 </catalog>
 ```

-The pluging uses [xml-parser](https://www.npmjs.com/package/xml-parser) to convert it to json
+The plugin uses [xml-parser](https://www.npmjs.com/package/xml-parser) to convert it to json

 ```json
 {